 Dr. Shiva Gopal Vasishta; a New Jersey based neurologist and Psychiatrist is among the people who are working tirelessly to cure such neurological illness.
 He graduated in 1979 from Government medical college, completed his neurological residency both at Boston City Hospital and Tufts Medical Center.
 He has worked in the field for almost forty years and is currently practicing at Eastern Neurodiagnostic Associates.
 Dr. Shiva also has affiliations with Kennedy University Hospital meaning that he can not only treat but also admit his patients to the hospital.

 Dr. Shiva’ practice not only uses English but supports Spanish in order to cover a wider scope of patients.
-He accepts many insurance cards for patient’s treatments and only accepts the Medicare-approved amount without making any further charges.
 Dr. Shiva is truly a noble man whose main objective is to ensure that patients receive the best quality patient care.